 The presence of a criminal record will not automatically disqualify an applicant.
 Management has established a policy to reject applications where the applicant or any household member has engaged in certain criminal activity.
-The activities that will be grounds for rejection of an application are defined in (prior section) 'Applicant Screening Process, Criminal Background Check'.
+The activities that will be grounds for rejection of an application are defined in (prior section) 'Applicant Screening Process > Criminal Background Check'.

-I. Social Security Number Documentation:
+I. Social Security Number Documentation (Section 811 PRA only):